-The Innovation Fund offers $3,000 grants to UP Designated Organizations to plan and implement new, innovative solutions to accessibility challenges within their organization.
-These innovative solutions are self-defined by the current practices of the UP Designated Organization.
-This grant looks to go beyond reasonable accommodations and compliance to inspire fresh ideas.
+The Innovation Fund offers annual grants to UP Designated Organizations to plan, implement, and evaluate accessible goods, services, programs, and policies.
+Building innovative solutions to address barriers are self-defined by the current practices of the UP Designated Organization.
+This funding looks to go beyond compliance to inspire direct actions and fresh ideas.

 Read the program guidelines (below).

 Register or check to see if you already have a user profile in the grants management system.
 See details under “Grants Management System” below.)

 Complete and submit the online application by September 27, 2023 at 11:59pm (ET).
 (The Innovation Fund “application” is a form to accept the terms of the grant.
 All UP Designated Organizations that complete this acceptance form will receive funding in FY24.)